There is no magic formula for ranking a website in Google neither there is anyone that can tell you how long it will take to get to the first pages.

 #1 – Login to Google webmaster tools, click on a website to go to the dashboard and select ‘Manual Actions’ from the Search Traffic menu.
 If you see the message ‘No manual webspam actions found’ then this means that the website does not have any manual penalties.

-#2 – Besides manual you should also check for algorithmic penalties.
-The best way to do this is to logon to Google Analytics (or in the analytics tool you are using) and go to the traffic sources report.
+#2 – Besides manual, you should also check for algorithmic penalties.
+The best way to do this is to log in to Google Analytics (or in the analytics tool you are using) and go to the traffic sources report.